Ravioli with Sun-Dried Tomato Cream Sauce

 Featured Comment

 - Creamy saucy goodness.
-This is just one of those heavenly sun dried tomato cream sauces you’ll want mopped up completely with all the ravioli and crusty bread, not letting a single drop go to waste.
+Firstly, this is just one of those heavenly sun-dried tomato cream sauces you’ll want mopped up completely with all the ravioli and crusty bread, not letting a single drop go to waste.
 It’s just that good.

 - Weeknight hero yet fancy enough for weekend company.
-We’re talking 30 minute dinner here, start to finish, making it both weeknight and company worthy.
+Also, we’re talking about a 30 minute dinner here, start to finish, making it both weeknight and company worthy.

-- Cook the ravioli, keeping a close eye as fresh ravioli cooks very quickly
+- Cook the ravioli.
+Cook the ravioli first in boiling salted water, keeping a close eye as fresh ravioli cook very quickly.

-- Sauté the aromatics in melted butter, adding in garlic, shallot, tomato paste, Italian seasoning and red pepper flakes (if using) until fragrant
+- Sauté the aromatics.
+Melt the butter and add the garlic, shallot, tomato paste, Italian seasoning, and red pepper flakes until fragrant.

-- Deglaze the skillet with a little bit of wine, scraping up all the caramelized brown bits for maximum flavor
+- Deglaze the skillet.
+Add a little bit of wine (or chicken stock), scraping up all the caramelized brown bits for maximum flavor.

-- Stir in Parmesan until creamy goodness has been achieved, adding in the cooked ravioli until heated through
+- Add everything together.
+Stir in the Parmesan until creamy goodness has been achieved, adding in the cooked ravioli just until heated through.

 the secret ingredient